 Avoid overwhelming new employees who are working remotely.
 Instead of inundating them all at once, give them a chance to absorb information and ask questions.
-Get more info: Supervisor Virtual Checklist (PDF, 176KB).
+Get more info: Supervisor Virtual Onboarding Checklist (PDF, 240KB).

-Remember that the onboarding process won't be perfect the first time.
+Remember that the onboarding process will not be perfect the first time.
 Ask your new employee for feedback about their experience and be prepared to edit the design of your onboarding program.

-You can also register for Leading Virtual Teams offered by the Learning Centre.
-Register for this one hour webinar through the Learning System.
+You can also register for the Leading Virtual Teams course offered by the Learning Centre.
+Register for this 1 hour webinar through the learning system.

 Using IT and mobile devices